junxit/us-congress-code/title-42/chapter-6a/sec-290bb-6.md

   - **(2)** select treatment providers to provide drug abuse treatment at such facilities;
   - **(3)** provide assistance to treatment providers selected under paragraph (2) to assist such providers in securing financing to fund the cost of the programs at such facilities; and
   - **(4)** establish, regulate, and coordinate with the military official in charge of the facility, work programs for individuals receiving treatment at such facilities.
-- **(c)** *Reservation of space* Prior to notifying States of the availability of space at military facilities under subsection (a)(2) of this section, the Director may reserve space at such facilities to conduct research or demonstration projects.
+- **(c)** *Reservation of space* Prior to notifying States of the availability of space at military facilities under subsection (a)(2), the Director may reserve space at such facilities to conduct research or demonstration projects.

 ## Source credit